AdamanskaHub/Simon/content/home.md

 ---
-megatitle: At the tip of a thought
+megatitle: 'At the tip '
+megatitle2: of a thought
 subtitle: The focus and all subtitle
 titleone: My goal
 paraone: >-